PiyushDaulatkar/My_Texts/JavaScript/JS_concepts.md

 * Webpack allows you to omit file extensions like .js in import paths by automatically resolving them during the bundling process.
   * ex:  (e.g. "./greeting") or  (e.g. "./greeting.js")
 * To bundle owr code, we’ll need a ***Webpack configuration file*** in ***root***, which will contain all the details we need for bundling, such as the ***entry point***, the ***output destination***, and anything like plugins and loaders.
+<br><br>

+# Babel
+* Babel is a tool that takes your modern JavaScript code and transpiles it to code that older browsers can understand.

+* It can be used from the command line with a single command, and can also easily be added to your webpack configuration with the babel-loader.